Alice River Gold Project

 Figure 1: Location, Alice River Gold Project

-The Alice River Gold Project includes rocks of the Proterozoic Holyroyd Metamorphics, which have been intruded by Late Silurian to Early Devonian Granitoids of the Pama Igneous Province.
-The gold mineralisation occurs at several prospects along the Alice River Shear Zone, a 50-60km long north-west trending set of shear zones located with the Alice-Palmer Structural Zone.
+The Project includes rocks of the Proterozoic Holyroyd Metamorphics, which have been intruded by Late Silurian to Early Devonian Granitoids of the Pama Igneous Province.
+Gold mineralisation occurs at several prospects along the Alice River Shear Zone, a 50-60km long north-west trending set of shear zones located with the Alice-Palmer Structural Zone.

 The project has had a long history of prospecting and exploration work, commencing with the discovery of gold by John Dickie in 1903.
 In the late 1970s, Anaconda Australia explored the northern parts of the project around the Potallah and Gossan prospects including undertaking geochemical surveys, geophysical surveys and drilling.
 In the 1980s to 1990s, a significant amount of exploration work was conducted by Cyprus Gold Australia, Beckstar and Goldminco, which focused further south around the Peninsula King, Alice Queen and Posie prospects.